mholling/nswtopo/README.markdown

 It is also possible to construct your own Photoshop or GIMP document by hand, using the topographic layers as layer masks for color fill or pattern layers representing each feature.
 The topographic feature layers are colored white-on-black to allow you to do this easily.

+You can also use the map in various GIS and mapping software.
+Specify `tif` as an output format to create a GeoTIFF for use with GIS programs such as GQIS; specify `png` to create a `.map` file for use with OziExplorer; specify `kmz` to create a KMZ file for viewing with Google Earth.

 Map Configuration
 =================